Emmotes/ic_spoilers/docs/campaign_tales.md

 # New Campaign - Tales of the Champions

 A new campaign was recently added to the defines: `Tales of the Champions`.
 The confirmed date of release is 27 August 2025 from a [Reddit Q&A](https://www.reddit.com/r/idlechampions/comments/1lq1490/reddit_qa_258_with_exec_producer_chris/) and shown on the [Content Drops](contentdrops.md) page.
-This is about one-to-two months after the `Dragon Delves Anthology` book this campaign is assumedly based on.

 # Unlock Champions